I needed to find a budget wedding dress so I took the plunge a week or so back and parted with the cash.

-Even if the charity shop doesn’t have a bridal speciality, it still doesn’t hurt having a look through the rails as you never know what could of been donated.
+Even if the charity shop doesn’t have a bridal speciality, it still doesn’t hurt to have a look through the rails as you never know what could have been donated.

 Prices start from around £50 but do go high depending on the brand.

 Maybe you have a friend who got married recently and they have a dress they no longer want, or your mum has kept her dress and is happy for you to alter it.

 How about looking in your own wardrobe and seeing if there is something that you already own that you could upcycle.